-We or our affiliates may close out our or their hedge on or before the final valuation date.
-That step may involve sales or purchases of the Reference Asset or its components or over-the-counter derivative instruments linked to those assets.
+We or our affiliates may close out our or their hedge on or before the valuation date(s).
+That step may involve sales or purchases of the Reference Stock or over-the-counter derivative instruments linked to the Reference Stock.

 The hedging activity discussed above may adversely affect the market value of the notes from time to time.
-See "Risk Factors-Trading and Other Transactions by Royal Bank or its Affiliates in the Reference Asset or Its Components, Futures, Options, Exchange-Traded Funds or Other Derivative Products May Adversely Affect the Market Value of the Notes" and "-The Business Activities of Royal Bank or its Affiliates May Create Conflicts of Interest" in this product prospectus supplement for a discussion of these adverse effects.
+See "Additional Risk Factors Specific to Your Notes-Trading and Other Transactions by Royal Bank or its Affiliates Relating to the Reference Stock May Adversely Affect the Market Value of the Notes" and "-The Business Activities of Royal Bank or Its Affiliates May Create Conflicts of Interest" in this product prospectus supplement for a discussion of these adverse effects.